saucelabs/node-testcomposer/README.md

 ## Upload log for JavaScript Batch Frameworks

-The minimum `sauce-test-report.json` file to fullfill the web UI:
+The minimum `sauce-test-report.json` file to fulfill the web UI:

 ```json
 {